VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Optional URL to push metrics exposed at /metrics page.
 See https://docs.victoriametrics.com/#push-metrics .
 By default metrics exposed at /metrics page aren't pushed to any remote storage
      Supports an array of values separated by comma or specified via multiple flags.
   -retentionFilter array
      Retention filter in the format 'filter:retention'.
 For example, '{env="dev"}:3d' configures the retention for time series with env="dev" label to 3 days.
 See https://docs.victoriametrics.com/#retention-filters for details.
-This flag is available only in enterprise version of VictoriaMetrics
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -retentionPeriod value
      Data with timestamps outside the retentionPeriod is automatically deleted.
 See also -retentionFilter